The start of 2018 means new laws taking effect in Arizona.

 Looking ahead, there’s a new proposal emerging for the 2018 ballot allowing the recreational use of marijuana.
 The initiative, sponsored by a medical marijuana dispensary, would expand the list of conditions for which a doctor could recommend a patient be allowed to use the drug.
 It also would make it easier and cheaper for patients to get marijuana, including allowing a large percentage of them to grow their own plants as long as they have the correct marijuana insurance.

 Proponents, the operators of the Independent Wellness Center, a medical marijuana dispensary in Apache Junction, need 150,642 valid signatures on petitions by July 5, 2018, to put the measure.
+However if you’re looking for a wellness center for you to get your medical marijuana from, look into dispensary Lansing MI and other locations.

 Arizona’s new law mandating paid sick leave starts July 1.
 Businesses and non-profit groups could face penalties for failing to keep records, post notices and could incur damages for failing to provide paid sick time.
 Employers who retaliate against workers exercising their rights could face fines of at least $150 per day.